CharlieXie2001/My-School-Update-Log/My School Update Logs.md

 ### V 1.0(46)
 - Fixed the issue upcoming session is not shown on home tab properly (you might need to re-add the session to make sure all the sesions work properly in the future)
-- Ability to choose different schedule rotation
+- Ability to choose different schedule rotation (the feature is not working yet, but we are working hard to make it available as soon as possible)

 ### V 1.0(47)